damalialutfiani/Quizz-on-codecademy/Learn Python 3-Lesson1 Hello World.md

 	c.	cool_number

-9. Wha number is saved to exponented_variable in the following expression?
+9. What number is saved to exponented_variable in the following expression?

 		exponented_variable = 2 ** 4